saidee27/saidee/content/project/example-external-project.md

 title = "Application of Classification and Clustering Methods on NBA Shot Logs data"

 # Project summary to display on homepage.
-summary = "Used latent dirichlet allocation to examine and identify beneficial offensive philosophies; Developed an algorithm for player recommendation using various clustering methods"
+summary = "Used latent dirichlet allocation to examine and identify beneficial offensive philosophies; Developed an algorithm for player recommendation using various clustering methods (including non-parametric methods like dirichlet process gaussian mixture models)"

 # Optional image to display on homepage (relative to `static/img/` folder).
 #image_preview = "boards.jpg"